Jang-woo-AnnaSoft/execution-state-preflight/design.md

 The result of the check is stored.
 Execution reads that record and nothing else.

 Everything above is rules; this is what makes them hold.
 When decision and execution live in the same flow, the decision is an `if` somebody can skip.
-When execution only reads a stored decision, no path exists that runs without one.
+When execution only reads a stored verdict, no path exists that runs without one.

-The record holds the verdict and stops there — each slot's state, the source that produced it, and the route an `UNKNOWN` took.
-Whether to proceed is the executing party's own decision, written to its own record.
+The record holds the verdict and stops there — each slot's state, the source that produced it, the route an `UNKNOWN` took, the count, and the unmet items.
+It does not say whether to proceed.
+That is the executing party's own decision, written to its own record.

-Blocked runs get recorded too.
-A log holding only successful executions lies: two rejections followed by a success reads as a first-try success.
+Runs that did not proceed get recorded too.
+A log holding only successful executions lies: two runs that stopped followed by one that went through reads as a first-try success.

 When the action is not immediate, the run splits into two phases under one key.
 Values are resolved at instruction time, while the user is still present — that is the last moment you can ask.
 Conditions are checked at trigger time, because a condition verified earlier would be stale by the time the call fires.
 Intent carries forward (instruction, checklists, answers), reality is re-fetched (schema, pre-set data, policy), and measurements are never carried.